Retrieval-Pretrained Transformer: Long-range Language Modeling with Self-retrieval: Experiments

 \subsection{Experimental Setup}

 We compare to the following baselines and oracles.

 \paragraph{Transformer-XL} Our simplest baseline is a standard transformer decoder stack with sliding window attention.
 Put differently, we simply remove from RPT the retriever component and CCA layers in the upper decoder.
 Using sliding window attention (as described in \S\ref{sub:impo_imp}) can be viewed as a variant of Transformer-XL \cite{txl}.
+We compare RPT to Transformer-XL in multiple settings, one where we have the same number of layers and training steps for both models, and two more where we tie the number of parameters and FLOPs between the models.

-\paragraph{RETRO} \cite{retro} A retrieval-augmented model, where we omit the retriever component and feed the top-$K$ neighbors retrieved by BM25\footnote{Concurrent work \cite{surfacebased} showed that training RETRO using BM25 substantially outperforms dense retrieval methods.} as input to the CCA layers in the upper decoder.
+\paragraph{RETRO} We implement a modified version of \newcite{retro}, a retrieval-augmented model, where feed the top-$K$ neighbors retrieved by BM25\footnote{Concurrent work \cite{surfacebased} showed that training RETRO using BM25 outperforms dense retrieval methods.} as input to the CCA layers in the upper decoder.
+Concretely, \newcite{retro} performed CCA over the representation from a separate bi-directional encoder, while our variant uses the lower-decoder representations as a replacement.
+This makes RPT and RETRO architectures more similar to one another and allows evaluation to center on the importance of training the retriever, which is the focus of our work.
 During training, we use the query $(c^{\textbf{q}},c^{\textbf{t}})$, since we have access to the target chunk.
 During inference, we use $c^{\textbf{q}}$.